Dependant/Partner/Spouse Employment Permit

 Most non-EEA nationals must have an employment permit in order to work in Ireland.
 Under the Employment Permits Acts 2003–2014 there is a specific employment permit (EP) for spouses, partners and dependants of Critical Skills Employment Permit holders and researchers.
 To be eligible for a Dependant/Partner/Spouse (DPS) EP, the applicant must be legally resident in Ireland.
 Normally, the dependant must be a family member aged under 18 – see ‘Who can apply’ in the Rules section below.

-Since 1 October 2014, the Dependant/Partner/Spouse Employment Permit applies to spouses, recognised partners, civil partners and dependants of holders of Critical Skills Employment Permits, former Green Card permits and researchers.
+Since October 2014, the Dependant/Partner/Spouse Employment Permit has applied to spouses, recognised partners, civil partners and dependants of holders of Critical Skills Employment Permits, former Green Card permits and researchers.
 The scheme makes it easier for eligible spouses, partners and dependants to access employment because: